kunukn/dfds-fonts/README.md

 # DFDS fonts

-## main font from CDN
+## Main font from CDN

-load the font by inluding this in html
+Load the font by inluding this in html

 ```html
  <link rel="stylesheet"